 Todd M. Gardella is a partner in the firm’s Litigation practice group.
 His practice spans many areas of litigation, including commercial, banking, creditors’ rights, bankruptcy, foreclosure, debt workout, construction, software and technology, criminal, corporate and real estate.
 Mr. Gardella is active in all phases of litigation in both federal and state courts.
 He has tried several cases in the New York State Supreme and District Courts and has briefed and argued appeals before the Appellate Division of the State of New York.

-Mr. Gardella was selected to the 2013, 2014 and 2015 Super Lawyers New York Rising Stars Metro Edition lists.
+Mr. Gardella has been selected to the Super Lawyers New York Rising Stars Metro Edition list for five consecutive years (2013 through 2017).

 Mr. Gardella is a graduate of Hofstra University (B.A., 1997) and St. John’s University School of Law (J.D., 2006, Dean’s List), where he served as Executive Publications Editor of the St. John’s Law Review.
 He is the author of “Beyond Terrorism: The Potential Chilling Effect on the Internet of Broad Law Enforcement Legislation,” published in the St. John’s Law Review, Volume 80:2, 2006.
 Mr. Gardella was the recipient of the William J. Manning Scholarship, several merit awards, and the CALI Award for Excellence for his judicial internship with Justice Stephen A. Bucaria of the Commercial Division of the New York State Supreme Court, during which he drafted a Memorandum Decision published in the New York Law Journal on July 27, 2004.